zubairabid/wikisite_experiment/_posts/2017-02-22-frequently-asked-questions.md

 Why is XYZ product missing?

 > We try to keep the site as updated as possible.
-But sometimes due to various reasons, in rare situations, some products can be missing in our database.
-If you notice a product missing, please drop a note to root@thereviewindex.com and we'll try our best to rectify!
+But sometimes, due to various reasons, some products can be missing in our database.
+If you notice a product missing, please drop a note to root@thereviewindex.com and we'll try our best to rectify.

 You do not have the category that I am looking for.
 What do I do?